1941 Nord-Pas-de-Calais miners' strike: The role of women

 Women took on picket duty and were active participants in the strike.
 They lead rallies and blocked the entrance to the pits.
-Cushion states that, on the 29th of May, Emilienne Mopty organised and lead 2,000 women in a demonstration outside company offices in Billy-Montigny.
+Cushion states that, on the 29th of May, Émilienne Mopty organised and lead 2,000 women in a demonstration outside company offices in Billy-Montigny.
 The German military police were unable to arrest any of the women after they linked arms.
 Similar demonstrations occurred at Lievin on the 31st and Hénin on the 2nd of June.

 After these events, the following proclamation was issued by the OFK:

 By order of the Oberfeldkommandant, from the 6th of June, women are strictly forbidden to leave their homes in the half-hour before work starts.

 The role of Polish miners

 Rudolf Larysz led a group of Polish communists who organised the Polish miners who made up 29% of the workforce.
 German military workers and local police attempted to march Polish workers to the mines but were stalled by a large group of protesting women.